-Knowsley Council’s Fostering Service has launched its Christmas campaign to highlight the urgent need for foster carers in the borough.
-It aims to dispel some of the common myths surrounding fostering and who can or cannot foster in an attempt to get more people to come forward.
+Knowsley Council’s Fostering Service is once again highlighting the urgent need for foster carers in the borough.
+It hopes to dispel some of the common myths surrounding fostering and who can or cannot foster in an attempt to get more people to come forward.

 So, take a look at the 12 myths of fostering and make sure none of these are preventing you from considering becoming a foster carer!